spinnylights/vulkan-notes/vulkan_notes.md

 conjunction with a
 [`VmaAllocatorCreateInfo`](https://gpuopen-librariesandsdks.github.io/VulkanMemoryAllocator/html/struct_vma_allocator_create_info.html);
-this allows you to set the maximum number of bytes to allocate from a given heap and how many frames you need to keep track of resources for, among other things.
+this allows you to set the maximum number of bytes to allocate from a given heap if you want, how many frames you need to keep track of resources for if you're using the lost allocations feature, etc.

 VMA provides its own functions for creating and destroying resources,